-From the time of the statutory meeting of the Board of Directors on 18 May 2016 the Board consisted of five AGM-elected members without deputies and two employee members with one deputy.
-The chairman of the board since the AGM 2016 is Christian Paulsson.
-The other Members of the Board are Eric Joan, Mikael Ekdahl (vice chairman), Helena Persson and the company's CEO Stéphane Hamelin.
-Stéphane Hamelin was replaced by Håkan Gunnarsson on 1 January 2017.
+From the time of the AGM in 2017 the Board has consisted of seven AGMelected members without deputies and two employee members with one deputy.
+The Chairman of the Board since the AGM 2016 is Christian Paulsson.
+The other Members of the Board are Mikael Ekdahl (vice chairman), Håkan Gunnarsson, Stéphane Hamelin, Eric Joan, Stefan Lager and Helena Persson.
 The Board of Directors has appointed from among their number two committees: the Audit Committee and Remuneration Committee.